 - Speak with witnesses and ask them for their contact information.

 These simple steps can make a world of difference down the line if you decide to file a personal injury claim or lawsuit.
 Your attorney can use the evidence you’ve gathered and created to protect you from claims that you’re at fault.

 After an accident that is not your fault, the responsible party’s insurance company might try to contact you.
-The adjuster might happily tell you that he has a check with your name on it.
-However, he’ll add that the offer is attached to a very short clock.
-If you don’t accept this generous offer now, he warns, you’ll probably get nothing, at all.
+The adjuster might tell you that he has a check with your name on it.
+However, he may add that the offer is attached to a very short clock, and if you don’t accept this offer now, you’ll probably get nothing at all.